top of page

 I found support in a sisterhood of other amazing mothers with similar experiences.
 These mothers gave me hope, an incredibly powerful tool that allowed me to persevere through life's challenges.

-I've learned to discard the idea of perfection and embraced being a "good enough mom."
+'ve learned to discard the idea of perfection and embraced being a "good enough mom."

 Rediscovering Strength and Self